 Aidan Walcott, Bonny Eagle – At 6-foot-5 he provided a tough match-up because he was pretty good with the ball, consistently able to put it on the floor with a solid first step, and then had an array of different step-through finishes at his disposal.

 Nick Langella, Deering – Langella was solid across the board with a balanced floor game.
 He had a clean stroke, was a fluid ball-handler, and able to make some plays.
 He also stood out by snapping passes around the perimeter and generally showing that he knew how to play.

 JP Estrella, South Portland – Maybe the best long-term prospect in the gym, Estrella already has good size and all the makings of a very versatile four-man.
 He’s far from a finished product physically and likely still growing but already shows inside-out tools that are bound to only keep emerging.

-Evan Reevs, Cape Elizabeth – A 6-foot-8 big man with clear potential, Reevs has a good early combination of size, strength, and potentially versatile skill.
+Evan Reeves, Cape Elizabeth – A 6-foot-8 big man with clear potential, Reeves has a good early combination of size, strength, and potentially versatile skill.
 He’s a coordinated mover who is able to take opposing bigs off the bounce and probably more comfortable facing the basket right now than he is playing with his back to it.